-3.4.5 Environmental Consequences for Threatened and Endangered Plants Localized herbicide application and mowing are the vegetation management tools that would be used most frequently in FY21 to clear vegetation on the floor of the open ROW.
-Other Manual, Mechanical, and Herbicide Application Methods, along with Debris Management and Restoration activities, occur very infrequently or do not have the potential to affect vegetation on a meaningful scale (TVA 2019).
+3.4.5 Environmental Consequences for Threatened and Endangered Plants

+Localized herbicide application and mowing are the vegetation management tools that would be used most frequently in FY24 to clear vegetation on the floor of the open ROW.
+Other manual, mechanical, and herbicide application methods, along with debris management and restoration activities, occur very infrequently or do not have the potential to affect vegetation on a meaningful scale (TVA 2019).

 Localized applications of herbicide do result in some level of off-target damage.
 In situations where the woody stem count is high on a given ROW, even localized application of herbicides can produce substantial damage to non-target species.
-However, these areas of high woody stem count are unlikely to support rare plants, usually because of site conditions unrelated to TVA vegetation management (i.e. owner land use, soil type, landscape position, etc.).
-In drier transmission ROW areas with rocky or sandy soils, where woody stem count is inherently lower, localized herbicide application can foster quality herbaceous plant communities as well as federally and state-listed plant species.
+However, these areas of high woody stem count are unlikely to support rare plants, usually because of site conditions unrelated to TVA vegetation management (i.e., owner land use, soil type, landscape position, etc.).
+In drier ROW areas with rocky or sandy soils, where woody stem count is inherently lower, localized herbicide application can foster quality herbaceous plant communities as well as federally and state-listed plant species.
 From an ecological perspective, the disturbance associated with localized application of herbicide on ROW with rare plant species has taken the place of fire and large animal grazing, which would have been the primary mechanisms maintaining grasslands before European settlement of the region.
-Nearly all these open areas would rapidly transition to forest and the majority of rare plants and communities occurring there would disappear from the landscape without tree removal and localized herbicide use in the ROW.
+Nearly all these open areas would rapidly transition to forest and most rare plants and communities occurring there would disappear from the landscape without tree removal and localized herbicide use in the ROW.

 Mowing removes nearly all woody stems when utilized, but the amount of re-growth can be rapid depending on conditions on the ground, resulting in a proliferation of woody species that form a rapidly growing, low canopy that suppresses rare herbaceous species.
 Using mowing alone, or as the primary mechanism for vegetation removal on ROW, often reduces species diversity and encourages the dominance of woody plants able to proliferate through root sprouting.
 Mowing in drier ROW, because of the slower overall tree growth rate can be more effective.
-Mowing is sometimes used in sensitive areas containing federally or statelisted species if herbicide cannot be applied without harming the population.
+Mowing is sometimes used in sensitive areas containing federally or state-listed species if herbicide cannot be applied without harming the population.

-Slightly less than 1 percent (about 2,000 acres) of TVA transmission ROW is known to contain populations of rare plant species (TVA 2019).
+Slightly less than 1 percent (about 2,000 acres) of TVA ROW is known to contain populations of rare plant species (TVA 2019).
 These areas are denoted as Class 2 sites in the O-SAR database.
-When vegetation management is scheduled to occur in these locations, TVA biologists and Transmission ROW operations staff work together to ensure the species are protected.
-Sometimes the proposed work would not affect the listed plants found in the ROW.
-Other times operations staff augments the timing or method of proposed work to protect sensitive resources.
+When vegetation management is scheduled to occur in these locations, TVA biologists and Transmission ROW operations staff work together to ensure species are protected.
+Sometimes the proposed work would not affect species of concern.
+Other times the timing or method of proposed work is changed to protect sensitive resources.
 TVA (2019) outlined several examples of how O-SAR is used to avoid negative impacts to rare plants.
-Methods likely to be used in FY21 vegetation management include:
+Methods likely to be used in vegetation management include: